mitha-024/cloud_native_cicd_k8s/README.md

 # Cloud-Native CI/CD Pipeline with Kubernetes

 ## Overview
-Designed and implemented an end-to-end CI/CD pipeline using Jenkins, Docker, and Kubernetes (local cluster).
+Designed and implemented an end-to-end CI/CD pipeline using Jenkins, Docker, and Kubernetes deployed on an AWS EC2 instance.

 ## Features
 - Automated CI/CD pipeline using Jenkins